xis24/system_design/notes_ch3.md

 storage engine works as follows

 - when a write comes in, add it to an in-memory balanced tree data structure (_memtable_).
-- when memtable gets bigger than a few megebytes write it out to disk as an SSTable file.
+- when memtable gets bigger than a few megabytes write it out to disk as an SSTable file.
 The new SSTable file becomes the most recent segment of database.
 While SSTable is being written out to disk, writes can continue to a new memtable instance.
 - serve a read request, first try to find the key in the memtable.
 THen in the most recent on-disk segment, then next older segment

 - run a merging and compacting process in the background to combine segment files and to discard overwritten or deleted values.

-> if the databse crashes, the most recent writes (in memtable but not in disk yet) are lost
+> if the database crashes, the most recent writes (in memtable but not in disk yet) are lost

 we can keep a separate log on disk to which every write is immediately appended.
 Don't need to be sorted because it's to restore the memtable when crashes.
 Every time memtable is write to disk, this log can be deleted